 Reduce Stress, Modulate Cortisol and Support Adrenal Stress Adaptation

-Excessive cortisol can lead to weight gain through higher blood sugar levels, suppression of T3 and increased rT3.9 Adaptogenic herbs like Rhodiola rosea, Schisandra chinensis and Eleutherococcus senticosus have demonstrated the ability to modulate cortisol levels, improve mental performance and increase endurance.10 Adrenal support with vitamins C, B5 and B6, magnesium, zinc, potassium and additional adaptogenic herbs like Panax Ginseng, Glycyrrhiza glabra and Withania somnifera may improve stress adaptation and reduce excessive cortisol output.
+Excessive cortisol can lead to weight gain through higher blood sugar levels, suppression of T3 and increased rT3.9 Adaptogenic herbs like Rhodiola Rosea, Schisandra Chinensis, and Eleutherococcus Senticosus have demonstrated the ability to modulate cortisol levels, improve mental performance and increase endurance.10 Adrenal support with vitamins C, B5 and B6, magnesium, zinc, potassium and additional adaptogenic herbs like Panax Ginseng, Glycyrrhiza glabra, and Withania Somnifera may improve stress adaptation and reduce excess cortisol output.

 Caloric, Protein and Amino Acid intake

 Excessive caloric consumption without a concomitant increase in energy expenditure will result in excess body fat.
 All calories are not created equal though, the energy expenditure required to store excess dietary triglycerides as fat is very low (0-2%), for carbohydrate is 6-8% and for protein is 25-30%.11 A shift from a higher carbohydrate diet to a higher lean protein diet will enhance energy expenditure.